lsav/lise.me/_posts/2018-11-12-questions-for-the-interviewer.md

 permalink: /interview-questions/
 ---

 When I was looking for my first internship, I didn't ask very many questions.
-I ended up at [an awesome company](https://www.copperleaf.com).
+I ended up at [a fantastic company](https://www.copperleaf.com).
 I learned a ton and enjoyed going to work.

 Later experiences taught me that I shouldn't expect to be so lucky every time.
 For my most recent job hunt, I ended up compiling a rather large list of questions, which I'm reproducing here for future reference and, of course, the benefit of my millions of monthly readers.

 These are probably not groundbreaking questions.
-At least one came from a podcast I once heard.
-Some came from [Ezra Savard](https://ezrasavard.com) (those ones are all groundbreaking, of course).
+Probably at least 80% of them originally came from long-forgotten forum posts, blogs, and podcasts.
+If I accidentally stole your question, I'm very sorry.

 ## 1. Software development